summa-dev/summa-aggregation/README.md

 ## Executor and Worker

 The Executor acts as a crucial intermediary between the Orchestrator and Workers, facilitating the data processing workflow.
 Spawned by the Orchestrator, each Executor operates in a one-to-one relationship with a Worker.
-A Worker in this context refers to a container that runs the `mini-tree-server`.
 Its primary function is to generate a segment of the AggregationMerkleSumTree, known as a `mini-tree`, by processing entry data.
 These mini-trees are then aggregated by the Orchestrator to form the complete AggregationMerkleSumTree.

 Key aspects of the Executor's role include: